ciims/CiiMS/README.md

 * PHP ZIP Extension
 * PHP MCrypt Extension

-All the dependencies and other requirements are managed through composer, and will be reported back to you
+All the dependencies and other requirements are managed through composer, and will be reported back to you when you run ```composer install```.

 #### Recommendations
 The following extensions/applications are recommended to improve performance.